jmikola/jmikola.github.io_tmp/_posts/2015-03-11-next-mongodb-php-driver.md

 determine the feasibility of building a driver atop [libmongoc][] (our then new C driver) and [libbson][].
 Although the final result was not feature complete, the project was a valuable learning experience.
-The C driver proved quite up to the task, and HNI, which allows an HHVM extension to be written with a combination of PHP and C++, highlighted critical areas of the driver for which we'd want to use C.
+The C driver proved quite up to the task, and <abbr title="Hack Native Interface">HNI</abbr>, which allows an HHVM extension to be written with a combination of PHP and C++, highlighted critical areas of the driver for which we'd want to use C.

 This all leads up to the question of how best to support PHP 5.x, HHVM, and PHP 7.0 with our next-generation driver.
 Maintaining three disparate, monolithic